Rokkaan5/Code-Reference-Notebook/UAF/ComputationalPhysics/Lecture-Extra.md

 Some code from Dr. Delamere to supplement the lectures

+*(For the last 6 notesbooks, I did't have the original code as files, but I re-created myself from scratch looking at the pdf version of it in the combined lecture notes.)

 ## [Cooling](Lecture-Extra/Cooling.html)

 - Math & code examples for Newton's law of cooling